 Program Design & Implementation

 Now that you have support from management to build a lubrication program that will deliver the return on investment that you promised, it’s time to put your money where your mouth is.
-You’ll need to work with a lubrication engineering team like IFM to develop a detailed punch list of the items that need to be completed in order to close all of those gaps between where you are and lubrication excellence.
+You’ll need to work with a lubrication engineering team like IFM to develop a detailed punch list of the items that need to be completed to close all those gaps between where you are and lubrication excellence.
 This includes identifying locations for breathers, sample ports, lube route planning, lube room design and installation, sampling and drain intervals and more.
-This is also the time where KPI’s are established and dashboards are integrated into a lubrication program management system.
-With all of these things in place, selecting a qualified lubrication program leader to drive the new program forward is one of the most important decisions that you’ll have to make.
+This is also the time where KPI’s are established, and dashboards are integrated into a lubrication program management system.
+With all these things in place, selecting a qualified lubrication program leader to drive the new program forward is one of the most important decisions that you’ll have to make.

 Embedded Lubrication Technician Services

-IFM’s team of dedicated lubrication services team will guide your facility through the entire implementation process.
+IFM’s dedicated lubrication services team will guide your facility through the entire implementation process.
 This includes completing a plant-wide lube survey, making all equipment modifications, setting up an oil analysis route that’s integrated with a lubrication management system, labeling all equipment, optimizing all lube oil storage and handling equipment for contamination control, and an entire top-to-bottom transformation of your lube oil routing and process and procedures.
 If embedded lubrication technicians are not a good fit for your plant, there’s always training available, but companies that are serious about implementing lubrication best practices often get the best results by putting lubrication in the hands of experts like IFM.